YetAnotherNerd/whatlastgenre/README.md

 	whatlastgenre -l 3 /media/music /home/user/music

-Tag releasetypes and up to 4 genre tags for all albums in /media/music:
+Tag releaseinfo and up to 4 genre tags for all albums in /media/music:

 	whatlastgenre -r /media/music